An excellent course on machine learning

 - The goal is not to accurately estimate the and the uncertainty around it, but to be precise in predicting the out of sample.
 (See also here.)

 - The course is refreshingly different from what we normally study and I think best taken not as a substitute, but as a complement to econometrics classes.

 Machine learning Econometrics example observation (to) learn (to) estimate hypothesis estimation equation feature/input variable output/outcome dependent variable bias constant/intercept bias (yeah, twice 🤔) bias

 - Linear regression is introduced through the cost function and its numerical minimization.
-Ng shows the analytical solution on the side, but he adds that would only be useful in a “low-dimensional” problem up to 10,000 or so variables.
+Ng shows the analytical solution on the side, but he adds that it would only be useful in a “low-dimensional” problem up to 10,000 or so variables.

 - I liked the introduction to neural networks in week 4 and the explanation of them as stacked logical operators.

 - Insightful discussion of how to use training and cross-validation set errors plotted against the regularization parameter and against the number of observations to identify whether bias or variance is a problem.

 - The video on error analysis made me realize that in my patent project I had spend a very large amount of time thinking about appropriate error metrics, but little time actually inspecting the mis-classified patents.

 In a presentation I once attended, Tom Sargent said: